valentineezeja/kubernetes-the-hard-way-on-proxmox-home-network/docs/01-prerequisites.md

 You have to:

-* Install the [Ubuntu 18.04.4 LTS (Bionic Beaver) Server install image](https://releases.ubuntu.com/18.04/) on this VM.
+* Install the [Ubuntu 22.04.3 LTS Server install image](https://releases.ubuntu.com/22.04/) on this VM.

 * Configure the network interface (see the network architecture).
 Example of `/etc/netplan/00-installer-config.yaml` file if ens18 is the name of your private network interface (you need to change the IP address depending on the installed server):